The Difference Is What We See And How We Interpret It

 “You may encounter many defeats, but you must not be defeated.
 In fact, it may be necessary to encounter the defeats, so you can know who you are, what you can rise from, how you can still come out of it.”—Maya Angelou

-Can you identify with this narrative in your own life?
+Can you identify with this in your own life?
 Has something similar happened where you were innocent and though you tried to rectify the situation, it was of little help?
-This is when we may succumb to negativity because we have been wronged against.
+This is when we succumb to negativity because we have been wronged against.
 However, we have a choice and it may not be the easiest one to make, but it is the better choice for our peace of mind.
-Anger and negativity reinforces a despairing mindset because we feel transgression is perpetrated intentionally.
+Anger and negativity reinforces a despairing mindset because we feel a transgression is perpetrated intentionally.
 Listen, bad things happen to good people sometimes.
 Equally, people believe life is unfair.
-Life is neither fair nor unfair; it beats on regardless of how much you try to change its nature.
+Life is neither fair nor unfair; it beats on regardless of how much you try to change it.
 I don’t mean to say we are insignificant in the scheme of things.
-Rather, things are bound to happen, and it is not the event itself that fuels our suffering but in choosing our response that dictates whether we remain at peace or get caught up in the storm.
+Rather, things are bound to happen, and it is not the event itself that fuels our suffering but how we respond that dictates whether we remain at peace or get caught up in the storm.
 Are you comfortable with this idea that perceiving life as fair or unfair does little to help you through difficult times?
 The questions we ought to ask ourselves is: What am I called to know about this situation?
 How can I evolve from what is taking place?